-- 17.1.
+- 17. Segregation is literally a prison within a prison, and is the most drastic deprivation of liberty that the state can impose on an individual.
+The characteristics of disciplinary segregation in Quebec detention facilities are as follows: - 17.1.
 Inmates who are placed in disciplinary segregation are confined to a cell for approximately 23 hours a day; - 17.2.
 They are alone in the isolation cell, which contains no furniture other than a bunk and a toilet; - 17.3.
 They eat all their meals alone in the isolation cell, with the food distributed through an opening in the door; - 17.4.
-Most interactions with Q.C.S. and medical staff take place through the food slot; - 17.5.
+Most interactions with Q.C.S. and medical staff take place through the food slot;

+- 17.5.
 Inmates cease to have regular interactions with other inmates and Interactions with Q.C.S. are minimal; - 17.6.
 They are deprived of indoor and outdoor activities, educational and rehabilitation programs, except for a walk in the outer courtyard.
 Inmates who were involved in an educational program before being placed in disciplinary segregation are therefore expelled from it; - 17.7.
 They cannot work during their time in confinement, losing the capacity to pay for cantine items, such as phone cards to contact their family, hygiene products, etc.; - 17.8.
 They have no access to anything that could provide them with minimal distraction: no books, television or radio; - 17.9.
 They cannot have any contact with their relatives, by phone or in person; - 17.10.
 Their access to their personal belongings during the period of segregation is restricted.
 As a result, inmates may spend several days or weeks without access to their sanitary items and without being able to change their clothing; - 17.11.
 They may only leave the segregation cell for about one hour a day, during which they must wear handcuffs, except when taking a shower, which they may do only every other day, or when walking outside alone; - 17.12.
 Q.C.S. employees routinely conduct strip searches before placing inmates in disciplinary segregation; - 17.13.
 Inmates are made to take off their shoes when they are placed in disciplinary segregation; - 17.14.
-Inmates are often required to wear a blue robe for the first 24 hours of their placement in disciplinary segregation;

-- 17.15.
-Hygienic conditions in segregation cells are often deplorable, as appears from the Quebec Ombudsman's Rapport annuel d'activités 2014-2015, Exhibit P-33 in support hereof.
+Inmates are often required to wear a blue robe for the first 24 hours of their placement in disciplinary segregation; - 17.15.
+Hygienic conditions in segregation cells are often deplorable, as appears from the Quebec Ombudsman's Rapport annuel d'activités 2014-2015, Exhibit P-3 in support hereof.
 In particular, there is often urine and feces on the walls of the segregation cells, which have no windows and a poor ventilation system.
 The cells are often very hot in the summer and very cold in the winter; - 18.
 In Quebec's prisons, disciplinary segregation, sometimes referred to as "the hole" or "dead lock", includes confinement and reclusion, since Q.C.S. applies these disciplinary sanctions as described above;